stars-4x/totalhost/README.md

+THIS IS NOW VERY OUT OF DATE.
+See the official repository: https://github.com/ricks03/TotalHost

 # totalhost
 The GitHub respository for TotalHost, with more current versions and an extended list of associated utilities, are at https://github.com/ricks03/TotalHost